ankidroid/Anki-Android/Google-Summer-of-Code-2021.md

 You should look at our [Contributing](https://github.com/ankidroid/Anki-Android/wiki/Contributing) page and the list of [good first issues](https://github.com/ankidroid/Anki-Android/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%21%22).
 If you work on an open issue, write down that you are working on it, so that nobody else start doing the same work as you.
 If you can't work on it anymore, please post another message to let us know.
 If you want to create your own feature, please post a feature request first so that the core contributors can confirm whether it would be accepted.

 There are a few tasks that will surely lead to accepted PR, assuming they are done correctly.
-Adding javadoc to class, members and methods that are not yet properly documented, annotations such as @Nullable, @NotNull, and @CheckResult annotation.
+Adding javadoc to class, members and methods that are not yet properly documented, annotations such as `@Nullable`, `@NotNull`, and `@CheckResult` annotation.
 Of course, those annotations should be relevant.
 Also, increasing [coverage](https://github.com/ankidroid/Anki-Android/wiki/Development-Guide#code-coverage) is extremely welcomed, as it will considerably improve the future of the codebase.

 ## What is Google Summer of Code?